ROHAN74-Prgmr/nodejs-assignments/README.md

 ### Q5.
 What is Callback?
--	A callback is a function passed as an argument to another function, which is then invoked inside the outer function to complete some kind of action or routine.
+-	A callback is a function passed as an argument to another function, which is then invoked inside the outer function to complete some kind of action .
 -	Callbacks are commonly used in asynchronous programming.
 ```
 function fetchData(callback) {